Vacancies in generic Kitaev spin liquids

 The implications of the former were analyzed in \refscite{Chaloupka2013,Song2016,Gotfryd2017,Gohlke2017,Zhang2021}, which showed that generic perturbations qualitatively change key observables without destabilizing the phase.
 In particular, the honeycomb model exhibits a hard spin gap and ultra-short range spin-spin correlations.
 By contrast, the spin gap is absent in a generic incarnation of the phase, and correlations decay as power laws \cite{Song2016}.

-Concurrently, disorder effects were extensively studied for the Kitaev honeycomb model \refscite{Willans2010,Willans2011,Sreejith2016,Nasu2020,Kao2021}.
+Concurrently, disorder effects were extensively studied for the Kitaev honeycomb model \refscite{Willans2010,Willans2011,Sreejith2016,Nasu2020,Kao2021,Singhania2023,Zschocke20152}.
 An important role is played by vacancies, which dominate the thermodynamic properties at low temperatures and weak magnetic fields.
 In the gapless phase, an isolated vacancy yields an exact two-fold ground state degeneracy protected by Kramers' theorem but no moment at zero magnetic field.
 A weak field induces a moment with a singular field dependence.
 Moreover, a finite number of vacancies leads to a large number of exact zero-energy states.
 Ref.~\onlinecite{Dhochak2010} constructed a full set of separately conserved Pauli operators for each vacancy, which implies an extensive ground state degeneracy for a finite vacancy concentration.
 Such a situation is thermodynamically unstable and cannot withstand generic perturbations.